 UT Southwestern complies with the fire and life safety standards and recommendations currently adopted by the Texas State Fire Marshal’s Office, as they may be amended from time to time.
 While UT Southwestern, by virtue of being a state agency, is not covered by the Occupational Health and Safety Act of 1970 (OSHA), UT Southwestern refers to standards adopted under OSHA in assessing and managing occupational safety risks and improving workplace practices and operations.

-Environmental Health and Safety (EH&S), working in coordination with the Occupational Safety and Fire Protection Committee (OSFPC), is responsible for ensuring compliance with these standards and best practices.
-Through its Fire and Occupational Safety Program, EH&S conducts periodic inspections of campus facilities and construction sites to ensure compliance with fire and life safety standards, as well as to identify workplace safety or housekeeping issues in order to prevent workplace injuries and improve workplace practices and operations.
+The Office of Safety and Business Continuity, working in coordination with the Occupational Safety and Fire Protection Committee (OSFPC), is responsible for ensuring compliance with these standards and best practices.
+Through its Fire and Occupational Safety Program, the Office of Safety and Business Continuity conducts periodic inspections of campus facilities and construction sites to ensure compliance with fire and life safety standards, as well as to identify workplace safety or housekeeping issues in order to prevent workplace injuries and improve workplace practices and operations.
 Deficiencies and corrective actions identified through the inspection process are reported to appropriate Department or Center personnel.

 Premises owned, rented, or leased by UT Southwestern, and areas within 1,000 feet of the premises are "gang-free" zones.
 Certain criminal offenses, including those involving gang-related crimes, will be enhanced to the next highest category of offense if committed in a gang-free zone by an individual 17 years of age or older.
 See Texas Penal Code, Section 71.028.